lyuwenhan/minecraft-java-edition-mods/auto-greeting-server/README.md

 ### Message

-Controls what the mod sends.
+Controls the messages sent by the mod.

-You can use placeholders.
+Placeholders are supported.

 ```text
 /servergreet message add <message>